artefactual/atom-docs/dev-manual/api/api-intro.rst

    to the command-line may have to restart your webserver and php-fpm for the changes to take effect.
 We also recommend clearing the application cache.
 If you are using our recommended installation configuration (see:
-   :ref:`installation-linux`) such as Nginx for your web server, you can restart these services with the following commands from the root directory of your AtoM installation:
+   :ref:`installation-ubuntu`) such as Nginx for your web server, you can restart these services with the following commands from the root directory of your AtoM installation: